JoeRaetano/IVA/README.md

 Search and complete Lynda training for (MongoDB, Expressjs, Angularjs, Nodejs (MEAN Stack)), Git, GitHub, Webprogramming HTML5, CSS, javascript.

 :one: GitHub https://github.com/
+  - Before you clone this repository on your machine, learn GitHub.
   - What is GitHub?
 GitHub is a free code version control portal to assist in working in teams.
   - Create an account on GitHub
-  - Install GitHub on your machine
-    - Clone IVA Repo
   - Learn GitHub
     - https://help.github.com/
     - https://training.github.com/kit/